PythonBlue/SRJV/README.md

 5. There can be no more than 255 multisamples in a ROM, and each multisample is limited to 16 samples.

+6. There is an optional "Brighten.py" script which can be used to fix higher frequencies of wav files in advance if you decide it sounds too muddy when imported.
+Resulting files will be placed in a "Brighter" subdirectory and must replace the original files in their original locations when ready.

 ## Usage

 1. Compile all of the samples you wish to use, accompanied by an SFZ file for the sake of the multisample entries.